All Insights

-In the context of organizational change, alignment means shared clarity and commitment to direction—not agreement on every decision, and not compliance with a mandate.
+In the context of organizational change, alignment means shared clarity and commitment to direction — not agreement on every decision, and not compliance with a mandate.
 True alignment exists when the people responsible for executing a change understand where the organization is going, why it matters, what is being asked of them specifically, and what they are authorized to decide.
 Alignment without clarity on all four of these dimensions is fragile.

 What alignment is not

 Alignment is not consensus.
 It is not the absence of dissent.
 It is not what happens when a strategy is presented at an all-hands meeting and nobody pushes back.
-And it is not a permanent state—it degrades as conditions change, as personnel shifts, and as the gap between the original plan and operational reality widens.
+And it is not a permanent state — it degrades as conditions change, as personnel shifts, and as the gap between the original plan and operational reality widens.

 Why alignment is layered

-The most common alignment failure is not at the top—it is at the transition between the senior team and the layers beneath them.
+The most common alignment failure is not at the top — it is at the transition between the senior team and the layers beneath them.
 An executive team can be genuinely aligned on a transformation while the next two levels of management are operating under entirely different assumptions about scope, priority, and timeline.
-Layered Alignment™ addresses this structural problem by designing alignment work specifically for each organizational level—not simply cascading the same message downward and hoping coherence follows.

-Leslie Ellis, CEO of Meaningful Change Consulting, developed Layered Alignment™ as a response to exactly this pattern, observed across multiple industries and transformation contexts.
+Layered Alignment™ addresses this structural problem by designing alignment work specifically for each organizational level — not simply cascading the same message downward and hoping coherence follows.
+Leslie Ellis, CEO of Meaningful Change Consulting, developed this methodology as a response to exactly this pattern, observed across multiple industries and transformation contexts.